This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Another study published in the Journal of Ayurveda and Integrative Medicine also found that ashwagandha has thyroid-enhancing properties.
 In the study, patients with bipolar disorder used the herb to improve cognitive function for an eight-week period.

 Lab testing found that some of these patients experienced T4 increases during the treatment period, although that was not the original purpose of the study.
-Research suggests that, since ashwagandha increases thyroid function, it may not be suitable for people with hyperactive thyroid, such as those with Graves’ disease.
+Researchers have suggested that since ashwagandha increases thyroid function, it may not be suitable for people with hyperactive thyroid, such as those with Graves’ disease.

-Research shows that ashwagandha may be useful in supporting adrenal function and helping overcome adrenal fatigue.
+Research has revealed that ashwagandha may be useful in supporting adrenal function and helping overcome adrenal fatigue.
 Your adrenals are endocrine glands that are responsible for releasing hormones, specifically cortisol and adrenaline, in response to stress.

 If your adrenals are overtaxed due to an overabundance of emotional, physical or mental stress, this can lead to a condition referred to as adrenal fatigue.